History of Catchment Systems Thinking

 One of the challenges in being one of the first to undertake catchment management and particularly moorland restoration on such a landscape scale is to be able to demonstrate the benefits and the progress that is being made.
 It is recognised that the deterioration occurred over a number of decades and to restore the catchment vegetation and hydrology is likely to be a long term process.

 No national long term data sets exist to extrapolate how quickly changes in vegetation response, hydrology and water quality might occur.
-To address this Penny Anderson Associates Ltd have been contracted from 2005 to Dec 2014 to undertake comprehensive monitoring of the effects of land management changes at selected sites and sub-catchments areas.
+To address this Penny Anderson Associates Ltd were contracted from 2005 to 2014 to undertake a comprehensive monitoring of the effects of land management changes at selected sites and sub-catchments areas.

 The summary below covers the results of monitoring in Longdendale, Goyt and Bowland following restoration work up to 2015.
 The restoration measures in Longdendale involved large-scale re-vegetating of bare peat through the application of lime, fertiliser and a nurse grass mix both with and without heather brash and geojute (a geotextile) to stabilise the steeper bare peat slopes.
 In addition, removal of stock and some gully blocking, mostly using stone dams, were implemented.
 The restoration measures in Bowland and Goyt, in the Peak District, involved large-scale grip blocking, changes to stock levels and to managed burning programmes.

 Overall Summary of Changes

 After eight years of hydrological and water quality monitoring, the effects of SCaMP land management and interventions have had significant effects on water quality in key locations and, overall, the effects have been beneficial.

 As each year passes and the SCaMP monitoring dataset expands it is easier to see trends in the data and to compare SCaMP data to other moorland management data sets from across the UK.

 As a result of the SCaMP management intervention, the following trends can be seen: